 So, whether you’re looking to try out asynchronous phone interviews for the first time or you’re simply looking for a more effective and streamlined way to conduct them, there are a number of phone interview tips and tricks that can help you create your very own phone interview cheat sheet.
 For example, if you are wanting to revamp your interview questions, or add new questions that are more position-relevant, you may want to consider looking at a top 10 interview questions and answers PDF or searching online for the top 20 phone interview questions that are specific to your industry.

 This can help you gain inspiration to make sure that your interviews are both effective and pleasant for your candidates.
 Another way to improve your phone interview system is to use a dedicated platform, like Qualifi.
-Qualifi helps your business to not only better use both your and your candidates’ time but also improve passive recruiting, and internal alignment, as well as offer a more flexible and self-guided interview process for your candidates.
+Qualifi helps your business to not only better use both your and your candidates’ time but also improve passive recruiting, and internal alignment, as well as offer a more flexible and virtual interview process for your candidates.